-The fixed dollar minimum tax consists of six levels and is determined by the corporation's gross payroll, total receipts and average value of gross assets.
+The fixed dollar minimum tax consists of six levels and is determined by the corporation's gross payroll, total receipts, and average value of gross assets.

-See the Tax rates schedule on page 4 to determine the applicable fixed dollar minimum tax.
+See Table VI of the Tax rates schedule on page 4 to determine the applicable fixed dollar minimum tax.